A simple delicious recipe for Black Pepper Tofu with Bok Choy – a tasty vegan meal that can be made in under 30 minutes!

 - 2 tablespoons soy sauce ( or Gluten-free Liquid Aminos)

-- 2 tablespoons Chinese Cooking Wine ( Shaoxing Rice Wine) or sub dry white wine, pale cooking sherry, or rice wine.
+- 2 tablespoons Chinese Cooking Wine (Shaoxing Rice Wine) or sub-dry white wine, pale cooking sherry, or rice wine ( not vinegar!)

 - 2 tablespoons water

-- 1 teaspoon brown sugar ( or sub palm sugar, coconut sugar or agave)
+- 1–2 teaspoons brown sugar (or sub palm sugar, coconut sugar or agave)

 - 1 teaspoon chili paste (optional)